Note

 Set your WSL distribution to start in the home ~ directory when launched in older versions of Windows Terminal

 By default, the startingDirectory of a profile is %USERPROFILE% (C:\Users\<YourUsername>).
-This is a Windows path.
+This path is a Windows path.
 For WSL distributions running a new version of Windows Terminal, the file systems can enter ~ to set this home path.
 In older versions of Windows Terminal, you can use /home/<Your Ubuntu Username> to directly refer to your home folder.
-For example, the following setting will launch the "Ubuntu-20.04" distribution in its home file path:
+For example, the following setting launches the "Ubuntu-20.04" distribution in its home file path:

 {